-As baking clay bricks in a kiln is expensive, their primary downside is the cost.
+Clay bricks primary downside is cost.
+Baking clay bricks in a kiln is expensive and the current rise in energy costs will only see prices continue to increase.
 It is estimated that by using pavers of similar quality, a clay project will typically cost 15% to 20% more than concrete pavers.

 In addition, the installation cost is higher as clay bricks are typically more difficult to lay and therefore more labour intensive to install.
 Their size tolerance is quite variable which presents issues of unsightly gaps between bricks or having to cut pavers to size.

 Aside from the cost of clay bricks, it also has a negative environmental impact as baking in a kiln can be very sore on energy.
 As sustainable manufacturing is becoming more of a priority, this is driving customers to consider alternatives.

 Typically only available in traditional oranges, reds and browns, clay offers a limited variety of colours and block depths for designers to choose from.
 When exposed to heavy vehicular traffic or harsh climates, clay paving has been known to crack, chip and shear.

 In recent years, the procurement of clay paving has become a growing concern due to the difficulty sourcing it in some regions.
 Clay paving is stocked less and less in builders’ merchants up and down the country.
 Unsatisfactory lead times has led to frustration on-site causing construction professionals to consider alternative products.